 Each chapter opens with a reasonably complete example that illustrates the topic of the chapter.
-We intend these examples to demonstrate how to use the features, techniques, and idioms explained in the chapter in real programs.
-Our goal is to convey the "flavor" of writing Perl 6 programs so that the reader may proceed to write their own native Perl 6 programs rather than programs that resemble some other language.
+The example is meant to give an overall impression of how the chapter's topic is used in a real program.
+Following the example will be a detailed explanation of the code as well as some insight into the techniques and idioms used.
+This is meant to convey the "flavor" of writing Perl 6 programs so that the reader may proceed to write their own native Perl 6 programs rather than programs that resemble some other language1.